mongodb/docs/source/includes/api/list-tables/orgs-response-document.rst

    * - name
      - string
-     - Name of the team.
+     - Name of the organization.

    * - links
      - object array